Medical R&D

 VCs typically don't stay invested indefinitely.
 They look for an exit strategy, which might involve selling their stake after the company goes public through an IPO, or if the start-up is acquired by a larger corporation.
 Venture capitalists are willing to take on the high risk of investing in medical R&D because of the potential for substantial returns if the product is successful.
 However, it's worth noting that many medical R&D projects do not progress through all these stages, often because they might not prove effective, could have safety concerns, or might not be commercially viable.
 To mitigate this inherent risk, VCs often diversify their investments across multiple medical R&D initiatives, betting on the idea that while many will fail, a few might succeed and bring in considerable returns.

-Let’s build a future together
+Building a future together